sgra64/se2.setup/README.md

  - build javadocs

- - package the application as '.jar'
+ - package the application as '.jar' file

 Command `show` shows operations that are available for the *Build-Process*: